tomas-quix/Webinar/README.md

 ## Real-world impact

 Companies using centralized data ingestion architectures report 40% faster root cause analysis and 60% reduction in time spent searching for historical test data.
 By moving from desktop-based file exchanges to cloud-native data pipelines, R&D teams can reuse configuration metadata across test programs and maintain complete audit trails for regulatory compliance.

+## Episode 2: Test Data Normalisation

+### A masterclass in test data normalisation using Python

+**Monday, August 5th | 9:30am EST / 2:30pm BST / 3:30pm CET**

+Join us as we first talk about then demonstrate why and how to consolidate test data, in all its formats, into a standardized schema.

+We'll cover:

+- Data sources, types and frequencies of data.
+- Why data needs to be standardized.
+- How to choose a transport protocol.
+- Schema validation.
+- How to normalize and synchronize time-series test data.